 (i) the objectives of the body are not inconsistent with any of the objectives of the Association; and

 (ii) the Association would not be likely to prejudice its independence by becoming a member or an associate of the body.

-- (i) A person may become an ordinary member of the Association by paying the applicable membership fee.
+A person may become a Financial Member of the Association by paying the applicable membership fee.

 (b) Life Members